folly2022/alx-higher_level_programming/0x06-python-classes/README.md

 # Python - Classes and Objects
-The more you look, the less you see persevere in programming.
+The more you look, the less you persevere in programming.